 Pinterest Hover Button

-Also, make sure you have the pinterset hover button installed on your site so that readers can easily pin your posts to their boards.
+Also, make sure you have the Pinterset hover button installed on your site so that readers can easily pin your posts to their boards.
 Likewise, you can pin your own posts to your blog board.
-This is the easiest way of doing it, it saves fiddling about pasting links etc. Always then go to the pin, write a good description to entice the reader to click through to or blog.
+This is the easiest way of doing it, it saves fiddling about pasting links etc. Always then go to the pin, write a good description to entice the reader to click through to your blog.
 If You convert to a business account, it’s free and means you can access Pinterest analytics and other cool extras!
 If you’re not using Pinterest, you’re missing out… Sign up and get pinning.
-It’s quite addictive, plus can work wonders for your blog!
+It’s quite addictive, plus it can work wonders for your blog!
 NB.
-If you do decide to convert to Pinterest for business if you haven’t already done so you will have to verify your blog site first.
-You will be shown some code which you will need to copy and paste to your blogs header.
-Don’t be alarmed, there is an easy way of doing this, just get yourself a nifty plugin which does the work for you!
-Go to > Plugins (from your dashboard) >Add a plugin, type ‘WP insert code” into the search box >Install the plugin.
-Once this is done go to ‘settings’ from your dashboard, here you’ll see your new plugin there in the child menu and from there you can go ahead and paste the code into the header section.
+If you do decide to convert to Pinterest for business (if you haven’t already done so) you will have to verify your blog site first.
+You will be shown some code which you will need to copy and paste to your blog’s header.
+Don’t be alarmed, there’s an easy way of doing this, just get yourself a nifty plugin which does the work for you!
+Go to > Plugins (from your dashboard) >Add a plugin, type “WP insert code” into the search box >Install the plugin.
+Once this is done go to “settings” from your dashboard, here you’ll see your new plugin there in the child menu and from there you can go ahead and paste the code into the header section.
 Believe me, it’s FAR less scary doing it this way!
 In the last few days Pinterest have retired the ‘like’ feature which is a bit sad but hey we will get over it!

 Please do comment if you have any tips of your own to share!